 of their own.

-facilitate cross-border transactions.
-It also gives China's currency a more prominent role in the global economy,
+to facilitate cross-border transactions.
+It also gives China's currency a more prominent role in the global

-and moves the yuan one step closer to supplanting the dollar as the world's main reserve currency.
+economy, and moves the yuan one step closer to supplanting the dollar as the world's main reserve

-dollar, the thought of oil, gold or other commodities being priced in yuan instead of dollars has to seem about as
+disarrayed dollar, the thought of oil, gold or other commodities being priced in yuan instead of dollars has to

-likely as having another country put a man on the moon," said Fitz-Gerald.
-"But the Chinese yuan is already well on
+seem about as likely as having another country put a man on the moon," said Fitz-Gerald.
+"But the Chinese yuan is